JasonEtco/jasonet.co/posts/remix-first-impressions.md

 #### Layouts + child `loader`s

 Now let's talk about how that interacts with the `loader` function.
 Both the layout and the route will be rendered, each with their own loader.
-The layout's loader will be called first, and the route's loader will be called second.
+They'll be called in parallel, but independent of one another.
 There's not a way to "share" data easily between those two loaders.
 Consider this:

 ```tsx
 // /app/routes/$projectSlug.tsx